burnedpopcorn/burnedpopcorn/README.md

 - April 2021 Build of Pizza Tower (also a Web Port)
 - Sonic 3 AIR Web Port (basically stole it, but what didn't I steal on here anyways)
 - Sonic Mania Plus Web Port (again, just stole it, didn't even compile it myself)
+- Sonic 2 Community's Cut (stole it, modified it, and that's it)
 - EaglerCraft Client Selector (many different Clients included)

 Projects I'm working on